 The Weather in Lansdowne is brilliant throughout the year.
-It can get extremely cold in the Winters (October - March) with the temperatures dropping to 0 degree Celsius.
+It can get extremely cold in the Winters (November - February) with the temperatures dropping to 0 degree Celsius.
 The Summers (April - June) are pleasant with maximum temperature around 25 degree Celsius.
-The area becomes even prettier during the monsoons (July-September).
-However, the town does receive massive amounts of rainfall as well.
-Sharadotsav Festival during the autumn is also a good time to visit Lansdowne.
+During the monsoons (July-September), Lansdowne is picturesque but there is a danger of landslides due to heavy rainfall.
+However, Sharadotsav Festival is celebrated in autumn (around October).

 Weather in Lansdowne